thanos1983/terraform/Cloudflare/modules/DnsRecord/README.md

-# Provides a Cloudflare record resource
+# Provides a Cloudflare DNS Record Resource

 ## Sample of use: